AdaCore/gnatcoverage/tools/gnatcov/doctemp/cov_common.rst

 =================

-In some circumstances, there are good and well understood reasons why proper coverage of some source statement or decision is not achievable, and it is convenient to be able to abstract these coverage violations away from the genuine defects of a testing campaign.
+In some circumstances, there are good and well understood reasons why proper coverage of some source construct is not achievable, and it is convenient to be able to abstract these coverage violations away from the genuine defects of a testing campaign.
 The |gcp| :dfn:`exemptions` facility was designed for this purpose.

 For Ada with the |gnat| compilers, coverage exemptions are requested for sections of source by the insertion of dedicated pragmas: